jameshfisher/jameshfisher.com/_posts/2021-03-09-how-to-export-a-model-for-tensorflowjs.md

   - tensorflow
   - programming
   - machine-learning
+summary: >-
+  Exporting a TensorFlow model, converting it to the TensorFlow.js format, and running it in the browser with interactive input.
 ---

 This post shows how to save a "hello world" model in TensorFlow (Python),